CprimeLearningLabs/gitops-bootcamp/exercise/application-deployment/create-argocd-application-browser.md

 Your application is currently in a state of

-- Sync status: Missing
+- Health: Missing
-- Health: OutOfSync
+- Sync status: OutOfSync

+## Using ArgoCD from your browser to synchronize an application

 You can sychronize your application either by clicking the `Sync` button on the tile for the application from the applications page or by clicking on the application tile and going to the page for the application and clicking `Sync` there.